TjWheeler/utaba-community/mcpservers/utaba-community-shell/feature-workflow-approvals.md

 - [ ] Complete audit trail with no missing approval decisions
 - [ ] Mobile UI passes usability testing on iOS and Android
 - [ ] Security review confirms no remote access vulnerabilities
+- [ ] Token authentication cannot be bypassed or disabled

 ## Risk Assessment